Kidney Ureter And Suprarenal Gland Question And Answers

 • Apical: It occupies both anterior and posterior surfaces

-• Upper anterior: It occupies the anterior surface only
+• Upper Anterior: It occupies the anterior surface only

 • Lower: It occupies the entire inferior pole and includes both anterior and inferior surfaces

-• Posterior: It occupies posterior surface only.
+• Posterior: It occupies the posterior surface only.

-Applied Anatomy Of Kidney: Just like the liver, surgical resection of kidney is done on the basis of vascular segments—which helps to preserve the healthy parenchyma.
+Applied Anatomy Of Kidney: Just like the liver, surgical resection of the kidney is done on the basis of vascular segments—which helps to preserve the healthy parenchyma.

 Lymphatic Drainage Of Kidney: Drains into para-aortic lymph nodes.